sebsmgzz/sembryo/docs/CONTRIBUTING.md

 - End the file with a line break.
 It makes it easier to append new data from the cli.
 - Follow the most common practices accordingly for each language.

+### Versioning
+We follow a basic [semantic versioning](https://semver.org/) naming convention.
+Where X.Y.Z represents a version number:
+- X is the MAYOR version, usually migrations and breaking business logic changes
+- Y is the MINOR version, features additions
+- Z is the PATCH version, bug fixes, refactoring, etc

 ### Git commit messages styleguide
 - Use the imperative mood forsubjects (If applied, this commit will [commit-message-here])
 - Limit the first line to 72 characters or less